FAQ

 Yup!

-How many new staff is hired each year?
+How many new volunteers are selected each year?

 Depending on staff turnover, it can be as many as 20 or as few as one or two.